-In number terms the College is delivering to 111 students in 2020/21 who come from an area of multiple deprivation.
-In 2019/20 the success of SIMD 10 students was 66.8%, the latest sector success for this key group is 65.6%.
-In 2020/21 this the success of this student group was 60.7%.
+The College in 2021-22 delivered 354 credits more than 2020-21 to those who come from an area of multiple deprivation.
+This makes up 9.6% of the credits delivered.
+In 2021-22 the success of SIMD 10 students was 68%, the latest sector success for this key group is 63.2%.

 For note the Scottish Index of Multiple deprivation looks at the extent to which an area is deprived across seven domains: income, employment, education, health, access to services, crime and housing.
-We are measuring the students who come from the top 10% data zones.
+We are measuring the students who come from the top 10% data zones